albertcroig/Stewart-SVG-Projection-js/README.md

 - **amplitude**:
 - **direction**: What is considered positive angles.
 In this case, it should remain the same for everyone because it is hard coded like that, where the uneven indexes have a mirrored rotation value.
 Default=[1, -1, 1, -1, 1, -1]

-This next option is located inside the `getAnimationAnglesBtn` click event in the main.js script.
+The following option is located inside the `getAnimationAnglesBtn` click event in the main.js script.
-- **steps**: Choose the number of resulting steps to calculate.
-The more steps, the better precision (up until certain limit).
-This number is before applying the modifications to the resulting values, so the end result is always going to be smaller than what you input.
-Default=2800 with remove redundant option, 2050 without remove redundant option.
+- **steps**: Number of steps to calculate.
+More steps increase precision (up to a limit).
+Default=2800 with "remove redundant" option, 2050 without

+## Contribution Guidelines

+I welcome contributions!
+Please follow these steps to contribute:

+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature-branch`).
+3. Make your changes.
+4. Commit your changes (`git commit -m 'Add new feature'`).
+5. Push to the branch (`git push origin feature-branch`).
+6. Open a pull request.

+## Issue Reporting

+If you encounter any issues or bugs, please report them by creating an issue on the [GitHub Issues page](https://github.com/albertcroig/Stewart.js/issues).

 ## Acknowledgements

-This project includes code from other open source projects:
+This project includes code from these open source projects:

 - **Stewart.js** by Robert Eisele (rawify), licensed under MIT.
 See https://github.com/rawify/Stewart.js.
 - **hesheytextjs** by James T (techninja), licensed under MIT.
 See (https://github.com/techninja/hersheytextjs).

+## Contact Information

+For questions or further discussion, you can reach me at [albertcastellanosrg@gmail.com](mailto:albertcastellanosrg@gmail.com).

-## Copyright and licensing
+## Copyright and Licensing

-Copyright (c) 2024, Albert Castellanos Roig
-Licensed under the MIT license.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.